 Natural wine: low in intervention, high in nature

-So human intervention is always needed to get the grapes from the vine to the final product: i.e., wine.
+So human intervention is always needed to pick the grapes from the vine to then produce the final product, wine.
 The question is, however, how much intervention is allowed.
-Natural wine is therefore also called "low intervention" wine, because the winemakers try to intervene as little as possible and to influence the natural process only where it is really necessary.
+Natural wine is also called "low intervention" wine, because the winemakers try to intervene as little as possible and only where it is really necessary.

 An attempt to describe natural wine would be to say that it is wine in its purest form.
 Real, wild, and somewhat adventurous.
 In short, a "naked" wine that does not cheat; no chemistry, no makeup.
 A unique product of passionate winemakers who avoid (as much as possible) all technical and chemical aids.